 Hear what student have shared about their experience in class, retreats, or private sessions with LauraLynn.

-Three decades ago Yoga entered LauraLynn’s life, and it has been an intricate part ever since.
-Initially, her practice included meditation with a bit of asana to cope with a cancer diagnosis at the age of twenty.
-She began, without any label of Yoga, reading books about a variety of mind-centering practices and the teachings of ancient masters.
-After almost a decade of study through books she took her first asana class.
-This was a time before the worldwide web so unless you lived in one of the few places with Yoga teachers self-study was the only option.
+Three decades ago LauraLynn discovered Yoga, which has been an intricate part of her life ever since.
+Initially she practiced meditation with a bit of asana to cope with cancer diagnosis at the age of twenty.
+LauraLynn began without the label of Yoga as she read books about a variety of mind-centering practices and the teachings of ancient masters.
+After almost a decade of study through books, she took her first asana class.
+This was a time before the worldwide web, so unless you lived in one of the few places with Yoga teachers, self-study was the only option.

-Upon moving the San Francisco Bay Area in the early 90’s she began to attend Ashtanga to Iyengar based classes with a variety of teachers available to her.
+Upon moving to the San Francisco Bay Area in the early ‘90s, LauraLynn began to attend Ashtangaand Iyengar classes taught by a variety of teachers.

-A serendipitous trip to India presented her with the chance to obtain a Yoga teaching certification, in 1999.
-Her decision to go-for-it lead to living on an ashram in the jungles of south India.
-It was the beginning of her path as a teacher of these teachings born thousands and thousands of years ago.
+A serendipitous trip to India in 1999 presented LauraLynn with the chance to obtain a Yoga teaching certification.
+Her decision to go for it led to living on an ashram in the jungles of south India.
+It was the beginning of LauraLynn’s path as a teacher of these practices born thousands and thousands of years ago.
 Her memoir, Inspired to Live, shares the full story of this journey.

 The traditional roots of Yoga remain important to her, especially as this ancient knowledge is being dispersed into the modern world at a rapid pace.
-Her observation of this evolution prompted her to form a non-profit, in 2014, theYoke.
-Its’ mission is to offer a hub for Yoga folk to unite, serve each other (and be supported with low cost resources), and create sustainability on one’s yogic path whether as a student or a Yoga professional.
+Her observation of this evolution prompted her, in 2014, to form theYoke.
+Its’ mission is to provide offerings to invoke a sense of unity and sustainability through a Yogic self-leadership lens.

 She continually remains engaged in learning and has been a member of the Yoga Alliance (a national credential and registry association of Yoga professionals) since its inception.